vestiment-sh/BMI-Calculator/README.md

-# CS-111-BMI-Calculator
+# BMI Calculator
-A simple C++ program calculating someone's Body Mass Index.
+For an introductory C++ course, I developed a program that asked a user for details that'd calculate their BMI and predicted physique.